 - More driver comfort

-- Less vibration protects all truck components above the load wheels
+- Reduction of vibrations protects all truck components above the load wheels